 You will have the opportunity in your application form to indicate your preferences for workshop leader.
 Every effort will be made to accommodate your preference.

-Please note: *If your second choice is in a different genre than your first choice, you may be contacted by email to submit additional materials.
+Please note: *If your second choice is in a different genre than your first choice, you may be contacted by email with a request to submit additional materials.

-A personal statement of no more than 300 words describing your interest in the Juniper Summer Writing Institute.
-Please explain why this would be a meaningful opportunity, any relevant experience of writing community, and what you think you can contribute to the Institute.
+A personal statement of no more than 300 words describing your interest in participating in the Juniper Summer Writing Institute.
+Please explain why this would be a meaningful opportunity, any experience being amongst a writing community, and what you think you can contribute to the Institute.
 If you are applying for funding, please also address how receiving a scholarship would affect your ability to attend.

-The Institute awards five work-study** scholarships of 50% tuition remission, several sponsored scholarships in the amount of $500 (each offered by one of our wonderful literary scholarship sponsors), and one full tuition scholarship sponsored by The Valley Advocate.
+The Institute awards scholarships in the amount of $500, $800, $1200 and full tuition remission.
 We especially encourage applications from individuals from underrepresented groups, of diverse life experiences and backgrounds, and those who have experienced socioeconomic disadvantage or discrimination.

 As part of the Personal Statement portion of the application, scholarship applicants should include information about their need for scholarship support, and any relevant aspects of their background or experience they’d like to share.

 The Juniper Institute for Young Writers offers high school students of diverse backgrounds, life experiences, and writing styles the opportunity to experience the writer’s life, find inspiration, and be part of a community of creative peers.
 We welcome applications from high school students currently completing their freshman, sophomore, or junior years.
-We operate on a rolling admissions basis, and we do our best to make admission decisions within 2-6 weeks of receiving applications. **Response time will be longer in January, and around the March 1 scholarship deadline.**
+We operate on a rolling admissions basis, and we do our best to make admission decisions within 2-6 weeks of receiving applications. **Response time may be longer in December, January, and around the November 26 scholarship deadline.**